outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

                   - wind route manipulation
                   - alternate to air conditioning systems

+              - location:
                 - location object is a place type with key differences in various attributes, like weather, ecology, population & industry
                 - location.weather attribute differs in temperature attribute values
                   ***
                   this should be flagged as a particularly interesting possible relationship,